parvathiprimilla/ECE-579-Intelligent_Systems-Traffic-Sign-Detection-Under-Different-Weather-Conditions-using-YOLOv11-/README.md

 This repository is a **fork of the original project repository** created for a **group-based university course project**.
 It is maintained here **for academic reference, personal learning, experimentation, and portfolio purposes**.

-All original authorship, credit and license from the upstream repository are fully preserved.

 ---

 ## Traffic Sign Detection Under Different Weather Conditions